UnknownUser121/GitHub-RepoTest/README.md

 # GitHub-RepoTest
-Repository created to test GitHub
+Repository created to test GitHub.
+This is my first repo in GitHub